tiffbouchard/shopify-ecommerce/README.md

 ## Next Steps
 - Connect Sanity and Shopify to sync product data with webhooks in order to provide seamless management of products for client (not sure how to do this, but will find out)
-- Function to see if an item is already in the cart, if so disable button and show message saying the item is already in your cart (since there is only a quantity of one per product)
+- Create a function to see if an item is already in the cart, if so disable button and show message saying the item is already in your cart (since there is only a quantity of one per product)
 - Add ability to view how many things are in the cart for better UX (right now just have a toast everytime a visitor adds an item to their cart)
 - ~~Search page~~
 - Add ability to click outside of the dropdown to trigger dropdown close for better UX